Viscoelasticity of suspension of red blood cells under oscillatory shear flow: PROBLEM STATEMENTS

 In the inertialess limit, the problem is characterised by the capillary number,

 in addition to the non-dimensional input frequency $f_{in} = \mathrm{f}/\dot{\gamma}_0$ and the viscosity ratio $\lambda$ introduced above.
 The capillary number quantifies the relative importance of elastic and viscous forces, with highly deformable cells characterised by large values of $Ca_0$.
-Note that, to limit the computational cost and yet obtain results not affected by inertial effects, we set the Reynolds number $Re = \rho \dot{\gamma}_0 a_0^2/\mu_0$ = 0.2, where $\rho$ is the plasma density.
-This value well reproduces the capsule dynamics in unbounded shear flows obtained with the boundary integral method in Stokes flow~\citep[see also][figures~12 and 13]{Takeishi2019}.
+To limit the computational cost and yet obtain results not affected by inertial effects, we set the Reynolds number $Re = \rho \dot{\gamma}_0 a_0^2/\mu_0$ = 0.2, where $\rho$ is the plasma density.
+This value well reproduces the capsule dynamics in unbounded shear flows obtained with the boundary integral method in Stokes flow (see also Figures~12 and 13 in~\citet{Takeishi2019}).
+We further investigate the effect of $Re$ on the Stokes boundary layer in appendix~\S\ref{appA_stokes_problem} and confirmed that the layer remained the same even at lower $Re (= 0.05)$ as shown in Fig.~\ref{fig:stokes_layer}.

-In this study, a relatively small $Ca_0$ (= 0.05) is used to investigate the small amplitude oscillatory shear (SAOS) flow regime; this value is much smaller than typical wall-shear rates of 333 s$^{-1}$~\citep{Koutsiaris2013} corresponding to $Ca_0$ = 0.4.
-To provide some insight on the effect of large amplitude oscillations on the results (LAOS), we also consider suspensions at $Ca_0$ = 0.8, corresponding to a typical arteriole wall shear rate of 670 s$^{-1}$~\citep{Koutsiaris2007}.